-Switzerland supports Armenia through technical cooperation and efforts towards resolving the conflicts in the South Caucasus region.
+Switzerland is involved in technical cooperation with Armenia and in efforts to help resolve the conflicts in the South Caucasus region.

 Bilateral relations Switzerland–Armenia